 “George is a fantastic pedigree of player with impeccable academics to match,” Stratford added.
 “George’s experience at the national-team level for Cyprus and at the club-youth level for APOEL in the Champions League should certainly help his transition into the college game.
+He dreams to be one of the All Time Champions League Top Scorers.
 My familiarity with players coming from this club and country made George a very attractive prospect from day one.
 George will add a tenacity and dynamism to our right side, with an ability to get up and down that suits our style of play.
 George will look to complete his undergraduate in business and his MBA over his four years, with equally loft ambitions for his athletic career to match.”

 Yoran Popovic/Forward/Zuidlaren, The Netherlands